rainerpue/practitioner_website/README.md

 Google fonts
 Pexels for image

-# Media
+# Media and Content origin
-TO DESIGN WITH MARKDOWN

-The full background image and all banner images were all obtained from Pexels website, via the free download option, then compressed via Tiny.jpg and uploaded to assets/images.
+* The full background image and all banner images were all obtained from [Pexels](https://www.pexels.com) website, via the free download option, then compressed via [Tiny.jpg](https://tinyjpg.com) and uploaded to assets/images.

-One photo of practitioner on AboutMe
+* The logo was designed by Anaelle DENIKINE specifically for this project and then converted as a Favicon via https://favicon.io/favicon-converter/.

+* Photo and content on AboutMe page as well as the testimonials of the Home Page were provided by the practitioner

-Other photos used in this site were obtained from https://www.huffpost.com/entry/10-reasons-to-get-to-know / http://www.mnbodynsoulacupuncture.com/health-benefits-tai-chi-qigong/ / https://www.amatsu.ca
+* Other photo used on Qigong page was obtained from https://www.huffpost.com/entry/10-reasons-to-get-to-know

-The video on the Qigong website is from https://www.renxueinternational.org
+* The video on the Qigong page is from https://www.renxueinternational.org

+* Other contents about Amatsu and Qigong were all obtained from https://www.renxueinternational.org and http://www.liath.ie/, and referred directly on the website on each page

 # Testing
-***

 * __Final and official testing__:
   * [W3 MarkUp validation](https://validator.w3.org)